 - Prospective families first attend an informational meeting or webinar orientation.
 If interested in hosting, a Host Family Application Packet and nonrefundable application payment must be submitted.
 Upon receipt of application and payment, the local coordinator provides the family with access to additional required documents that must be submitted.

 - Additionally, families must pay the $2500 hosting payment.
-At times during the off-season discounts may be offered.
-The hosting payment is charged per single child or sibling group (i.e. only one payment for a sibling set) and is used to offset some of the costs for the child’s participation in the program.
+At times during the off-season, discounts may be offered.
+The hosting payment is charged per single child or sibling group (i.e., only one payment for a sibling set) and is used to offset some of the costs for the child’s participation in the program.
 Half of the payment is due upon approval of your application.
 The second half is due upon matching with a child.
-If, for some reason, you do not host with us, we will refund the hosting payment.

 - Approved families MUST complete 10 hours of required training through their agency and an additional 4 hours of program and advocacy training with Kidsave.
 Training occurs prior to the children’s arrival to the United States.